 |Editions:||Standard, Enterprise, and Cluster GCE are paid options in addition to the free Community version.||Developer and Express versions are available at no cost.
 In addition to Web, Standard, and Enterprise.|

-Quantifying the Cost Difference Between SQL and MySQL
+Measuring the Cost Difference Between SQL and MySQL

-Can’t Decide Between MySQL and SQL Server?
+Having Difficulty Choosing Between MySQL and SQL Server?

 Real-Time Data, Graphs, and Database Structure Overview

-Recently, a no-code option has become available.
-With the help of modern technologies, MySQL, SQL Server and other databases can be extended.
-No-code platforms now allow us to embed dynamic web and mobile applications into our websites without the need for coding.
-Open as an App is a great example of this, enabling you to convert SQL into an app with minimal programming.
-No-code calculation applications are quickly replacing those that rely on hard-coded logic, due to their time-saving properties.
-Automated data analysis and dashboards built on top of MySQL, SQL Server and PostgreSQL are reducing the amount of time it takes to move from where people are to where opportunities are.
+Lately, a no-code option has emerged that utilizes modern technologies to extend the functionality of databases such as MySQL and SQL Server.
+With the help of no-code platforms, it’s now possible to integrate dynamic web and mobile applications into websites without the need for coding.
+An excellent example of this is Open as an App which facilitates transforming SQL into an app with minimal programming efforts.
+No-code calculation applications are quickly outpacing those that rely on hard-coded logic, primarily due to their time-saving benefits.
+Automated data analysis and dashboards which are integrated with MySQL, SQL Server, and PostgreSQL are minimising the time it takes to transition from the present situation to more promising opportunities.

-Conclusions on SQL and MySQL
+Final Thoughts on SQL and MySQL Comparison